khamudom/the-recipe-room/design-system/README.md

 # Design System

-This directory contains the design system for The Recipe Room application.
+This directory contains the design system for The Recipe Room application, including design tokens, component styles, and mobile optimization guidelines.

 ## Structure